ekedonald/Ansible-Automation-Project/README.md

 ![eval ssh-agent](./images/6.%20eval%20ssh-agent%20-s.png)

-2. Run the following command to add the private key (i.e. keypair used to create the Jenkins-Ansible Instance) to the ssh-agent:
+2. Run the following command to add the private key (i.e. keypair used to create the Jenkins-Ansible Instance) to the SSH-Agent:

 ```sh
 ssh-add <path_to_the_private_key_of_jenkins_ansible_instance>